Accidents Involving Pedestrians in Glasgow

 Pedestrians account for a significant percentage of the people who are injured on UK roads each year.
-Recent data from the Office for National Statistics have shown that in 2013, 398 pedestrians were killed as a result of a traffic accident.
-In 2012, almost a quarter of road fatalities were pedestrians.
+Recent data from the Office for National Statistics have shown that in 2013, 398 pedestrians were killed as a result of a road traffic accident.
+In 2012, almost a quarter of road fatalities involved a pedestrian.

 Research has also found that the severity of injury increases with road speeds.
 When the speed limit is 60 mph or above, 43% of pedestrian accidents result in serious injuries or fatalities.
 The proportion is 40% for roads with a speed limit of 40 mph, 25% for roads with a speed limit of 30 mph and 18% for roads with a speed limit of 20 mph or less.